Dans-TCG/Dans-TCG-System/docs/RUNBOOK.md

 Restore procedure:
 1. Identify backup timestamp in Azure portal
 2. Restore DB to new instance
-3. Update connection strings in App Service (staging)
+3. Update connection strings in App Service
 4. Validate before promoting to production

 ---